 - Even children not enrolled at schools are encouraged to come along to receive treatment.

-- As well as improving health outcomes, regular treatment has been shown to increase school attendance and improve educational outcomes.
+- Regular treatment might benefit health, increase school attendance and improve educational outcomes.

 Deworm the World Initiative is one of only a very few charities which focus exclusively on Neglected Tropical Diseases.
 NTDs are so-called because treatment is cheap and effective, but chronically underfunded due to lack of publicity (and therefore donations).